Content Published on the Web Which Cannot Easily Be Captured Through Conventional Web Archiving Practices

 ‘Vulnerable’ in the Presence of Good Practice

-Continued development of tools that can capture some types of this material; continued resourcing of the web archiving community and developers working in this space;
+Continued development of tools that can capture some types of this material; continued resourcing of the web archiving community and developers working in this space; longer-term work towards a cultural change that prioritizes accessibility and achievability.

 2023 Review

-This is a new Bit List entry added in 2023 to draw attention to the particular challenges of web content that is not capturable via conventional web-archiving practices.
-While this entry can be considered very wide-ranging, covering different kinds of content in and across different entries represented in the Bit List, this entry was added to draw attention to risks and issues not fully addressed by these entries–those relating to material created and designed with technologies that do not support the capture of the content combined with the limitations of current web archiving processes.
+This was a new Bit List entry added in 2023 to draw attention to the particular challenges of web content that is not capturable via conventional web-archiving practices.
+While this entry can be considered very wide-ranging, covering different kinds of content in and across different entries represented in the Bit List, it was added to draw attention to risks and issues not fully addressed by these entries: those relating to material created and designed with technologies that do not support the capture of the content combined with the limitations of current web archiving processes.
 Given the ephemeral nature of the web, any material that is not preserved in a web archive is at risk; However, this entry focuses on material that is not accessible to conventional crawlers that is considerably less likely to be preserved because: 1.
 While the development of alternative capture tools (i.e. forms of browser-based capture) provide potential options to mitigate some of these issues, they remain imperfect and using such tools requires significant time and resources, meaning they are unlikely to be applied to very large-scale crawls; and 2.
 While website creators can be influenced to avoid such problematic technologies, even in the context of current work (e.g. within the UK Government), this can be difficult.

 Additional Comments